dmichalopoulos/usf-model-api/README.md

 directions on how to use and interact with the app and its API, see [Using the Web App](#using-the-web-app).

 ### Step-by-Step Instructions
-If you've skipped the [Quickstart](#quickstart) because you prefer a step-by-step setup experience, you've come to the right place.
+If you've skipped the [Quickstart](#quickstart) because you prefer a step-by-step setup experience, proceed below.

 #### Build the Docker Image
 From the root of the repo: